Wobblyyyy/Pathfinder/readme.md

 - Abstract and general codebase that can be implemented just about anywhere with a JVM.

+## Quickstart
+Please see the online quickstart, available [here](https://wobblyyyy.github.io/docs/pathfinder/quickstart.html).

+## Building
+Pathfinder uses Gradle as a build system.
+Because Pathfinder is a library, the only task you'll really need to run is `jar` or `shadowJar`. `shadowJar` will produce a jar with all of the required dependencies bundled inside.
+This jar is about 300kb and includes all of the libraries Pathfinder needs to operate. `jar` produces a jar much closer to 100kb in size.
+It doesn't include any of the libraries Pathfinder needs to function - you'll need to add them manually.

+## Dependencies
+- OdometryCore
+- edt
+- intra_utils
+- Pathfinder-Java
+- PathfindingCore

 ## Documentation
 Pathfinder strives to be a well-documented project - every method, class, field, interface, enum, etc - should all have documentation.
 Documentation, in